+86 1510-529-7925 [email protected]

 Most cameras have many types of auto-focusing systems built in them.
 I would recommend that you select the auto-focus system with the most focus points.

-You really need to know the different auto-focus options of your camera.
-READ YOUR MANUAL.
+You really need to know the different autofocus options of your camera.
+Read your manual.
 This is really important.
-You need to know your camera really well and be able to change any of the settings with your eye closed.
-If you need to change a setting in the dark in a show, you don’t have time to fumble around.
+You need to know your camera really well and be able to change any of the settings with your eyes closed.
+If you need to change a setting in the dark during a show, you don’t have time to fumble around.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-Now on most cameras, you will not have focus points that go all the way to the edge of the frame.
-So one of the most commonly used methods to focus is to focus the point on the eye, and then recompose and shoot.
-This method is really popular with back button focus-ers, but I never use this method at shows.
+On most cameras, you will not have focus points that go all the way to the edge of the frame.
+One of the most commonly used methods to focus is to focus the point on the eye, then recompose and shoot.
+This method is really popular with back button focusers, but I never use it at shows.
 I do use back button focusing when I shoot film on the street but never at work.
 I don’t feel comfortable with it.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-I still use front button focusing and I don’t focus and recompose, because I tend to lose shots when I am recomposing after I have focused.
-What I do when I am shooting an artist, is that I am thinking about my depth of field.
-I know I cannot get the focus on the eye, it is not possible so I look for other parts of the body to focus on that would keep the depth of field pane roughly to the same level as the eye.
+I still use front button focusing, and I don’t focus and recompose because I tend to lose shots when recomposing after I have focused.
+When I am shooting an artist, I think about my depth of field.
+I know I cannot get the focus on the eye, so I look for other parts of the body to focus on that would keep the depth of field plane roughly at the same level as the eye.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-So let’s look at this.
-Luckily most musicians are slim, so this gives us some easy options to focus on.
-If you are shooting a male musician, then you ideally want to focus on the musician’s chest.
-The middle of the cheat is the best option if that is possible.
-If they are wearing dark clothes and the camera cannot focus on the chest, then you want to move down to the stomach.
-Those two places of the body should be in-line with the eyes of the artist.
-One of the benefits of doing this is that by focusing on the stomach or cheat area, you are removing the focus points away from anything that would distract the camera, such as a microphone or a bright light.
-Nikon D4 was infamous for back focusing at shows when there were bright lights in the background.
-It was the reason why I sold my D4 and went back to my D3S.
+So, let’s look at this.
+Luckily, most musicians are slim, giving us some easy options to focus on.
+If you are shooting a male musician, you ideally want to focus on the musician’s chest.
+The middle of the chest is the best option if possible.
+If they are wearing dark clothes and the camera cannot focus on the chest, then move down to the stomach.
+Those two places on the body should be in line with the artist’s eyes.
+One of the benefits of doing this is that by focusing on the stomach or chest area, you are removing the focus points away from anything that would distract the camera, such as a microphone or a bright light.
+The Nikon D4 was infamous for back-focusing at shows when there were bright lights in the background.
+It was the reason I sold my D4 and went back to my D3S.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-Hair flicks are very easy or very difficult to shoot.
-If you focus in on the face, they are extremely difficult to shoot as the head moves very quickly during the hair flick and many cameras will lose focus and you will have a soft picture.
-So if you are wanting to shoot a hair flick, get your focus onto the artist’s stomach and then all you got to do is the time it right.
+Hair flicks can be very easy or very difficult to shoot.
+If you focus on the face, they are extremely difficult to capture because the head moves quickly during the hair flick, causing many cameras to lose focus and resulting in a soft picture.
+So if you want to shoot a hair flick, get your focus on the artist’s stomach, and then all you need to do is time it right.
 Much easier.

-But the problem comes when the artist is on the heavy side.
-If the artist has some weight around his chest or has a big stomach, then focusing on those points will mean you miss your focus on their eyes, so then you will have to go find another point to focus on.
-I will usually then focus on the crotch of the artist.
-The crotch area on any male artist should not be carrying to much weight around it and most males tend to wear jeans on stage.
-Jeans have zippers which are nice and shiny and shiny things are good for cameras.
+But the problem comes when the artist is on the heavier side.
+If the artist has some weight around his chest or has a big stomach, then focusing on those points will mean you miss your focus on their eyes, so you will have to find another point to focus on.
+I usually then focus on the artist’s crotch.
+The crotch area on any male artist should not be carrying too much weight around it, and most males tend to wear jeans on stage.
+Jeans have zippers that are nice and shiny, and shiny things are good for cameras.
 Cameras can focus on something shiny far easier than on something dark.
 This is my go-to area for focusing on males when they are moshing on stage.
-Most musicians with long hair who are moshing on stage will be very difficult to focus on as their hair will be flying all over and the camera will be distracted by it.
-So at those times, you just got to focus in on the crotch area and then you will have very little problems locking on and staying in focus.
+Most musicians with long hair who are moshing on stage will be very difficult to focus on as their hair will be flying all over, distracting the camera.
+So at those times, you just need to focus on the crotch area, and then you will have very few problems locking on and staying in focus.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-With heaver artists, focusing on their stomach is not a good option.
-Sometimes their stomachs extend past the focal plane of their faces, so in cases like this, I tend to focus on the crotch area if possible or if that is not possible then I go for the guitar strap on the shoulder.
+With heaver artists, focusing on their stomachs is not a good option.
+Sometimes their stomachs extend past the focal plane of their faces, so in cases like this, I tend to focus on the crotch area if possible, or if that is not possible then I go for the guitar strap on the shoulder.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals